Sheila LaBarre: Arrest

-An arrest warrant was issued on April 1, 2006 for Sheila LaBarre, for charges of first degree murder.
+An arrest warrant was issued on April 1, 2006, for Sheila LaBarre, for charges of first degree murder.
 She was arrested on April 2, and the police conducted a three-week search of her farm, which led to the discovery of three human toes which forensic analysis determined did not belong to either Kenny Countie or Michael Deloge.

 Trial

 The jury visited LaBarre's farm and the Walmart where she was seen with Countie.
 LaBarre attended too, wearing a stun belt.
 LaBarre pleaded not guilty to murdering Countie and Deloge on the grounds of insanity.
 Her defense attorney described her as a "deeply, deeply sick individual".
 At trial in May 2008, psychiatrists testified that LaBarre was diagnosed with schizoaffective disorder and delusional disorder.
 James Brackett testified in court that he was in an abusive relationship with LaBarre for six years.

 LaBarre's ex-husband Wayne Ennis claimed that she had asked him to kill Wilfred.
 Wilfred LaBarre's daughter Laura Melisi claimed that LaBarre had threatened to shoot people.
 She stated she always disliked Sheila LaBarre, and had warned her father against pursuing a relationship.
 Her plea of not guilty by reason of insanity was rejected by the jury.
 They found her guilty and LaBarre was sentenced to life in prison without parole in June 2008.

 Her appeal in 2010 was rejected.
-LaBarre is currently serving her sentence at Homestead Correctional Institution, in Florida City, Florida.
+LaBarre is currently serving her sentence at New Hampshire State Prison for Women.